 I learned how to nurse sick animals using age old remedies and later I learned modern western medicine while job shadowing a local vet for several years.
 In college I went on to get my Animal Sciences Degree.
 Animal care was not something I learned, but rather something I lived.

 From as early as anyone can remember I rescued animals.
-My grandfather had a heck of a time getting sick kittens away from me (we had a population problem as it was), he kept 3 decrepit old cows that I hand milked strictly for the barn cats.
+My grandfather had a heck of a time getting sick kittens away from me (we had a population problem as it was).
 Then I moved on to dogs and horses, and soon had a collection of misfit critters.
 As soon as I was able, I became a volunteer investigator for the SPCA and then a foster home.

 I started training animals by the age of 7 and was paid to do so by the age of 10.
 My how much I have learnt since those early days!